Often co-occurring in the same patient, both addiction and borderline personality disorder (BPD) are known to be diagnosed simultaneously.

 - Severe impulsive actions/bursts of anger.
 Like gambling, reckless driving, unsafe sex, spending sprees, binge eating, substance abuse, or sabotaging good things by suddenly quitting a good job, or ending a relationship.

 - Suicidal ideation, sabotaging behavior, or self-injury.
-Usually in response to fear of being abandoned or rejected.
+Usually in response to the fear of being abandoned or rejected.